joacoague15/how-accurate/README.md

 Clone this repository and run `npm start`
 Clone the prompt-accuracy-checker-be API

-Alternatively, you can visit the live demo at [example.com.](https://joacoague15.github.io/how-accurate-prod/)

 ## How to Use
 1. Enter your prompt in the text input field.
 2. Click the "Generate" button.